 The hormone cortisol is responsible for telling the liver when and when not to release sugar into the blood stream.
 As we wind down in the evening, our cortisol levels decrease, telling our bodies that it’s time for some shut-eye.
 However, when we stay awake, we make up for this lack of energy by eating high-fat and sugary foods.

 Another culprit for late-night cravings is the hormone leptin.
 This hormone gives us that satisfied feeling after we’ve eaten, but when we are tired our bodies produce less of it allowing us to consume more than we normally would.

-A third reason as found in a study conducted in 2012 showed that the parts of the brain in charge of decision-making become less active when the body is sleep deprived, resulting in less healthy food choices.
+A third reason is that parts of the brain in charge of decision-making become less active when the body is sleep deprived, resulting in less healthy food choices.

 Sleep!
 Lack of sleep and by extension, energy, is the main driver of midnight snacking.
 If you want to avoid packing on the extra calories late at night make sure you get enough shuteye.

 We’re not trying to rain on your snack parade, but the fact of the matter is that eating foods rich in fat late at night stunts your sleep.
 You’re also more likely to experience acid reflex and indigestion, which will definitely hinder your sleep.